tpelcm/ansible-magweg/roles/internal/myapp/README.md

 After provision / restore of __myapp__ we see the database and the data directory of __myapp2__.
 The home of __myapp__ however still has the same files for example `OWFlYmFkMjE2YjcwYzkwZjczZmQ5M2Yw`.
 This is because only the __data__ directory was configured to be restored using the `folder` attribute.

 Note the file `RESTORED` file.
 This file contains sha256 checksums of restored backup files.
 So if you delete this file, __myapp__ will be restored again.
-If you configure `force: true` this file is ignored.
+If you configure `force: true` this file is ignored - restore will be performed on each Ansible run.

     [myapp@myapp ~]$ ./select.sh
                                          story